-Despite the fact that Wealthfront is certainly one of the most affordable robo-advisors on the market with its $500 minimum initial investment, there are many more robos around with lower (or no!) minimums.
-While $500 is low in comparison to other robos, like Personal Capital’s $100,000 minimum investment, it’s a lot for new investors who might be living paycheck to paycheck.
+Despite the fact that Wealthfront is certainly one of the most affordable robo-advisors on the market with its $500 minimum initial investment, there are robos around with lower (or no!) minimums.
+While $500 is low in comparison to other robos, like Personal Capital’s $100,000 minimum investment, it might be a big hurdle for the newest investors who might be living paycheck to paycheck.

 Still, Wealthfront is reasonable on the fee front.
 Clients will pay a flat 0.25% AUM for their Wealthfront portfolios.
 This is fairly standard among robos in Wealthfront’s category.

 Wealthfront Cash is fee-free, which means that there’s no management fee for any money held in your cash account.

 The current Wealthfront Cash Account interest rate is 4.30%.
 The rate will vary based upon market interest rates.

 Acorns Fees and Minimums